TanirikaRoy/Moodify-Learning/Assignment 3.md

 ## Learning Rate
-.
-Gradient descent algorithms multiply the gradient by a scalar known as the learning rate (also sometimes called step size) to determine the next point.
+* Gradient descent algorithms multiply the gradient by a scalar known as the learning rate (also sometimes called step size) to determine the next point.
-.
-For a very small learning rate, the process will take too long and consume computational power
+* For a very small learning rate, the process will take too long and consume computational power
+* The Goldilocks value is related to how flat the loss function is.
+If you know the gradient of the loss function is small then you can safely try a larger learning rate, which compensates for the small gradient and results in a larger step size.

 ![image](https://user-images.githubusercontent.com/81459933/114316933-5a88af80-9b23-11eb-9642-5fcdd2804fef.png)